-This scenario considers the combined effect of business volumes out performing the plan by 10% and loss ratios being higher than plan in both 2022 and 2023.
+This scenario considers the combined effect of business volumes out performing the plan by 10% and loss ratios being higher than plan in 2024, 2025 and 2026.
 Such a scenario could potentially be consistent with an aggressive growth strategy.

 The stress to the loss ratios lead to a decline in the Solvency Ratio, although it remains above the target of 120%.